COVESA/iot-event-analytics/src/sdk/javascript/examples/basic/README.md

 - Open the _docker-compose_ folder in the project root in a terminal
 - Start a Mosquitto broker by using docker-compose
-  - Run `docker-compose -f docker-compose.mosquitto.yml --env-file ../src/sdk/javascript/examples/basic/.env up --remove-orphans`
+  - Run `docker-compose -f docker-compose.mosquitto.yml up --remove-orphans`

 ## How to start it